On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Numerical Results

 In Figures \ref{F2}, \ref{F3} and \ref{F4} the position of the mass points $\pmb{r}=|\pmb{x}|$ corresponding to $C_{\text{IB}}(5,P_d ,4)$, $C_{\text{IB}}(5,P_d ,5)$ and $C_{\text{IB}}(5,P_d ,6)$ are illustrated, respectively, with respect to different delivered power constraints $P_d$.
 It is observed that by increasing the delivered power constraint $P_d$ at the receiver, the number of mass points decreases.
 Also, as it is seen from the figures, one of the mass points is always equal to $r_p$.

 In Figure \ref{F11}, the information rate $I(\pmb{x};\pmb{y})$ and delivered power $P_{\text{del}}$ for complex Gaussian inputs is shown versus the inphase subchannel power allocation $P_i$ ($P_r=P_a-P_i$).
-In line with the previous results, it is observed that (unlike the linear model for the energy harvester), under nonlinear model for the energy harvester, the information rate and delivered power are maximized and minimized, respectively, for $P_i=P_r=\frac{P_a}{2}$.
+In line with the previous results, it is observed that (unlike the linear model for the EH, that is $g(r)=\alpha_1 r^2$ in (\ref{E54})), under nonlinear model for the EH, the information rate and delivered power are maximized and minimized, respectively, for $P_i=P_r=\frac{P_a}{2}$.
 Alternatively the information rate and delivered power are minimized and maximized, respectively when $P_i=0,P_r=P_a$ or $P_i=P_a,P_r=0$.

-Finally, we note that the algorithm used for finding NOI distributions is extremely sensitive on the first guess as the number of mass points $m$ increases.
+Finally, we note that the algorithm used for finding numerically obtained input distributions is extremely sensitive on the first guess as the number of mass points $m$ increases.
 This is due to the fact that the optimization of the capacity given that the number of mass points $m$ is fixed, is not a concave function.
 This, accordingly, makes the problem computationally demanding with $m$.